Ravenheat Boiler Pressure Problems and Other Common Faults

 There are two likely causes for the problem:

-- There’s a leak in the heating system, that’s caused pressure to drop
+- There’s a leak in the heating system that’s caused pressure to drop

-Depending on your boiler and the exact problem, it’s likely you’ll see fault codes such as the F73, F74 and 08.
+Depending on your boiler and the exact problem, it’s likely you’ll see fault codes such as the F73, F74, and 08.

-Leak In Heating System
+Leak in the Heating System

 First, check the pressure gauge on your boiler.
 Boilers work at around 1.5 bar.
 Below 0.6 bar of pressure and above 3 bar, they tend to lock out.

 Assuming there is no leak (maybe you’ve just moved into the property and are not sure), the issue can be solved by topping up the pressure using the external filling loop.